smikhalevski/doubter/README.md

 // ⮕ Promise { 'Hello, Jill' }
 ```

-Notice that `asyncShape1` converts the input string value to output string but the conversion itself is async.
+Notice that `asyncShape1` converts the input string value to output string but the conversion itself is asynchronous.

-A shape is async if it uses async conversions.
-Here's an async object shape:
+A shape is asynchronous if it uses asynchronous conversions.
+Here's an asynchronous object shape:

 ```ts
 const asyncShape2 = d.object({